Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Equilibrium occupation numbers in general systems

 \section{Equilibrium occupation numbers in general systems}

-As we have pointed out in Section \ref{sec.ks}, the eq-1RDM of a noninteracting system will have occupation numbers strictly between 0 and 1.
-We will now show that this is also true for the occupation numbers of eq-1RDMs of arbitrary systems, including interacting ones.
+As we have pointed out in Section \ref{sec.FT-RDMFT.ks}, the eq-1RDM of a noninteracting system has occupation numbers strictly between 0 and 1.
+We now show that this is also true for the occupation numbers of eq-1RDMs of arbitrary systems, including interacting ones.